regdude/makeup/README.md

 Foundations come in liquid and powder form.
 Similar to color correctors, liquid foundations tend to give you more coverage, but powder foundation tends to be more forgiving to acne.
 They do create different types of looks too.
 Their application method does differ so read on to find which method you should use.
 There are also mousse, stick and cream (BB/CC), these foundations are similar to liquid foundation and their application method does not differ much, consider using mousse foundation if you are a beginner and want to

 Liquid foundations can be applied by simply adding a small amount on your palms and rubbing it on your face.
 Try not to use too much foundation and don't worry about getting a perfect coverage either, that is where the next product is going to be useful.
 Similar to color correctors, you should use a makeup sponge to blend in your makeup, focus on the areas, where foundation ends, usually the neck area.
 Blend these edges as best as you can with a makeup sponge so the transition looks even.
 Use the makeup sponge to blend the foundation starting from the center of the face to outwards of the face, this will create a more natural look.
+Another way to put on liquid foundations is to use a foundation brush, this will give you an even more natural look and better coverage.

 Powder foundation can be applied using a foundation brush, use your brush rub in a small amount of foundation powder and apply to your face in circular motions.
 Start from the center of the face and gradually move in circular motions outwards of the face.
 This will create an even and natural look.
 You can use the makeup sponge to blend any sharp edges you might have.